exoplatform/exo-documentation/docs/PersonalApplications.rst

 Viewing profile of other users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To view all information of a contact, simply click his/her name.
+To view all information of a contact, simply click their name.
 You
 will be redirected to his/her profile page.

 |PRFL-10|